Charlotte Photography Schools

 Comparison of Schools

-The community college on the list of featured schools offers the lowest tuition rates as well as the largest student enrollment numbers.
-That said, those looking for an academic experience from a four-year institution may want to consider the pricier Charlotte universities that happen to have much smaller student bodies.
+The community college on this list of featured schools offers the lowest tuition rates.
+That said, those looking for an academic experience from a four-year institution may want to consider the pricier Charlotte universities.
 Explore these and other factors, like acceptance and graduation rates, in the table below.

 |Central Piedmont Community College||University of North Carolina-Charlotte||Winthrop University|